WHAT WE DO:

 Training of medical professionals

-We train accredited surgeons, laboratory technicians and scientific personel to strengthen the national health system.
+We train accredited surgeons and implement international standards for diagnotic laboratories to strengthen the national health system.

 We equip communities to meet their needs in-depedent from outside help.

 Identification and mobilisation of local skills, resources, productivity

 People empowered to think for themselves as agents of change

 Ownership and autonomy for people living in poverty